NHSDigital/booking-and-referral-media/src/ValidationReferralPages/App3ScopeAndRequirements.md

 **Referral Request**
 * The referral Receiver **must** accept the referral request regardless of whether the patient is known to the service provider
 * The referral Receiver **must** accept potential patients who do **<ins>not</ins>** have a national validated identifier e.g. NHS Number.
-* The referral Sender **must** must send incident location information as part of their request
+* The referral Sender **must** send incident location information as part of their request
-* The referral Sender **must** must send scene safety information as part of their request
+* The referral Sender **must** send scene safety information as part of their request
 * Any new or existing safeguarding concern, recorded as part of the assessment, **must** be included in the referral Sender's request
 * The referral Receiver **must** clearly identify any included safeguarding concern to the end user
 * The referral Receiver **must** accurately represent information made by the Sender to the end user